-Our operating partnership: BBB with Positive Outlook
+Our operating partnership: BBB+ with Stable Outlook

-Our Series A preferred shares: BBB- with Positive Outlook
+Our Series A preferred shares: BBB with Stable Outlook

-Our senior unsecured notes: BBB with Positive Outlook
+Our senior unsecured notes: BBB+ with Stable Outlook

-Key Credit Metrics
+Key Credit Metrics (1)

+39% Principal 6.0x 4.3x

-30% Principal Debt/Total Enterprise Value(1) 6.2x Net Debt/ Adjusted EBITDA(2) 4.8x Interest Coverage Ratio(3)
+Debt/Total Enterprise Net Debt/ Interest

+Value (2) Adjusted EBITDA (3) Coverage Ratio (4)

-- (1) Total Enterprise Value is defined as the sum of the Company's debt principal outstanding plus our 6.000% Series A cumulative redeemable preferred shares of beneficial interest ("Series A Preferred Shares") and common shares (on a fully diluted basis assuming the prior conversion on a one-for-one basis of all outstanding units in our operating partnership into common shares, except that subordinated performance units are assumed to be converted as described in the following sentence) valued at the closing price per share as of December 31, 2020 of \$26.39 and \$36.03, respectively.
+- (1) Amounts give pro forma effect for the credit facility recast and debt retirements on January 3, 2023 and an interest rate swap that was effective starting February 1, 2023. - (2) Total Enterprise Value is defined as the sum of the Company's debt principal outstanding plus our 6.000% Series A cumulative redeemable preferred shares of beneficial interest ("Series A Preferred Shares") and common shares (on a fully diluted basis assuming the prior conversion on a one-for-one basis of all outstanding units in our operating partnership into common shares, except that subordinated performance units are assumed to be converted as described in the following sentence) valued at the closing price per share as of December 31, 2022 of \$22.35 and \$36.12, respectively.
 Our subordinated performance units are assumed converted using the hypothetical conversion ratio for the trailing twelve months ended at each respective quarter end, which we publicly disclose each quarter.
-See Supplemental Schedule 4 to each of our earnings releases which are furnished with the U.S. Securities and Exchange Commission. - (2) Net debt means principal debt outstanding less cash and cash equivalents as of December 31, 2020.
-Adjusted EBITDA is annualized based on the fourth quarter ended December 31, 2020.
-Adjusted EBITDA is defined and reconciled to its most directly comparable U.S. generally accepted accounting principles ("GAAP") measure in Appendix A to this Proxy Statement. - (3) Interest coverage is computed by dividing Adjusted EBITDA by interest expense, in each case for the quarter ended December 31, 2020.
+See Supplemental Schedule 4 to each of our earnings releases which are furnished with the U.S. Securities and Exchange Commission. - (3) Net debt means principal debt outstanding less cash and cash equivalents as of December 31, 2022.
+Adjusted EBITDA is annualized based on the fourth quarter ended December 31, 2022.
+Adjusted EBITDA is defined and reconciled to its most directly comparable U.S. generally accepted accounting principles ("GAAP") measure in Appendix A to this Proxy Statement. - (4) Interest coverage is computed by dividing Adjusted EBITDA by interest expense, in each case for the quarter ended December 31, 2022.
 Does not include loss on early extinguishment of debt.